 - The Chartered Financial Analyst (CFA) Program is a professional credential administered by the American-based CFA Institute to investment and financial professionals.
 In order to obtain it, a candidate must pass three, six-hour exams, have earned a university degree (or equivalent) and must have four years of qualified, professional work experience.
 You may register for the Level I exam if you are in your final year of your bachelor’s degree program, or have four years of professional work experience, but you must have earned your degree before registering for the Level II exam.
 See the CFA website for more details.

-First years and sophomores can be successful in the internship search when targeting small to mid sized organizations as well as corporate finance positions, as many internships in large banks are only open to juniors.
-There are, however, select, short term recruitment programs for first years and sophomores to gain exposure to these businesses.
-See a short list of these below, but also be sure to check Route 2 and UCAN.
+First years and sophomores can be successful in the internship search when targeting small to mid-sized organizations as well as corporate finance positions, as many internships in large banks are only open to juniors.
+There are, however, select, short-term recruitment programs for first years and sophomores to gain exposure to these businesses.
+See a short list of these below, but also be sure to check Handshake, LACN, and UCAN.

 - First Year Spring Program, Undergraduate Camps, Women's Leadership Camp, Pride Summit, Veterans Career Camp, STEM Symposium